 In-State students whose percentage of eligibility is less than 100 percent are responsible for the uncovered portion of the tuition and fees.

-Out-of-State students who are eligible for VA education benefits (and have a "Certificate of Eligibility" from the VA) can have their tuition changed to the in-state rate.
+Out-of-State students who are eligible for VA education benefits (and have a "Certificate of Eligibility" from the VA) can have their tuition adjusted to the in-state rate.
 In order for this change to occur, please submit a copy of your Certificate of Eligibility to the Office of Veterans Services.

 Monthly Housing Allowance

-Students attending more than half time will receive a monthly housing stipend based on their percentage of eligibility.
+Students attending more than half-time will receive a monthly housing stipend based on their percentage of eligibility.
 Monthly housing stipends are paid by the VA one month following the earned benefit.
 (Ex: September housing benefit will be paid on October 1).
 A spouse of an active duty soldier is not eligible to receive the Monthly Housing Allowance (MHA).

 Important Notes about Receiving Your Benefits

 - Students should bring or send a copy of the Certificate of Eligibility letter to Dave Roudabush, Outreach Coordinator, Office of Veterans Services, email@example.com.

 - Students will be asked to complete a Certification Request Form after course registration is complete.
 This form must be completed each term that the student chooses to use the Post 9/11 GI bill® education benefit.